-Genesis 16, Sarah was getting old and wasn’t having any children, and she had an Egyptian maid named Hagar, and she said, “Abraham, I want you to take my maid as a wife and get her pregnant so that I can have children through her.”
-And Abraham said, “Well, I guess I could make that sacrifice for you, honey.”
-And when Hagar became pregnant, she started think of herself as better than Sarah, so Sarah started to treat her harshly, and so she decided to run away back to her homeland, to Egypt.
-She was traveling through the wilderness in the middle of nowhere and came an sat down by a spring of water, and thought she was all alone.
-But there the angel of the LORD appeared to her and said, “Hagar, maid of Sarah, where you going?… Go back and submit to Sarah.
+In Genesis 16, Sarah was getting old and wasn’t having any children, and she had an Egyptian maid named Hagar, and she said, “Abraham, I want you to take my maid as a wife and get her pregnant so that I can have children through her”.
+And Abraham said, “Well, I guess I could make that sacrifice for you honey”.
+And when Hagar became pregnant, she started to think of herself as better than Sarah, so Sarah started to treat her harshly, and so Hagar decided to run away back to her homeland, to Egypt.
+She was traveling through the wilderness in the middle of nowhere and sat down by a spring of water thinking she was all alone.
+But there, the angel of the LORD appeared to her and said, “Hagar, maid of Sarah, where are you going?… Go back and submit to Sarah.
 I am going to bless you.
 I’m going to greatly multiply your descendants beyond counting.
-You’re going to have a boy and you’re going to name him Yishmael’ (which means God hears), because the Lord has heard all your affliction.”
+You’re going to have a boy and you’re going to name him Yishmael’ (which means God hears), because the Lord has heard all your affliction”.
 In other words, “I’ve heard how harsh Sarah is with you.
 I’ve heard you crying in your bedroom.
-I’ve heard it all.”
-And then Hagar said, “And you are El-roi,” which means God who sees.
+I’ve heard it all”.
+And then Hagar said, “And you are El-roi” which means God who sees.
 He is a God who hears and a God who sees even when you don’t think anybody hears you or anybody sees you.

-Genesis 21, Hagar was reminded of this again.
-There was conflict between her and Sarah again when Ishamael was mocking at Isaac, and Sarah wanted Abraham to send Hagar and her son away, and Abraham was distressed about it, but God told Abraham that in this instance it’s alright send them away.
-So Abraham sends Hagar and Ishmael off, and they were traveling through the wilderness and they ran out of water and became very weak and she laid Ishmael in shade of some bushes and then went about a bowshot away so that she wouldn’t have to see him die.
-And he was crying and moaning. and she was balling.
-And the text says “God heard,” and the angel of God called to Hagar from heaven and said to her, “What is the matter, Hagar?
+In Genesis 21, Hagar was reminded of this again.
+There was conflict between her and Sarah again when Ishamael was mocking Isaac, and Sarah wanted Abraham to send Hagar and her son away, and Abraham was distressed about it, but God told Abraham that in this instance it’s alright to send them away.
+So Abraham sent Hagar and Ishmael off, and they were traveling through the wilderness when they ran out of water and became very weak.
+She laid Ishmael in the shade of some bushes and then went about a bowshot away so that she wouldn’t have to see him die.
+He was crying and moaning, she was balling.
+And the text says “God heard” and the angel of God called to Hagar from heaven and said to her, “What is the matter, Hagar?
 Didn’t I say I will make Ishmael a great nation?
 And I’ve heard him crying.
 Now, look over there, there’s a spring of water.
-Go get him a drink.”
+Go get him a drink”.